Stress is defined as a state of mental or emotional strain or tension resulting from adverse or very demanding circumstances.

 Although money is not everything in a job, a report by www.gobankingrates.com states “a research paper published in the Proceedings of the National Academy of Sciences of the United States of America found that adolescents and young adults who report higher life satisfaction earn significantly higher levels of income later in life.”
 (Huddleston, Cameron.
 "Why Happy People Earn More Money."
 GOBankingRates.
 Toggle navigation, 24 Aug.
 2015.
 Web.
 29 Mar.
 2017.)

-Does this mean that you should demand a higher pay from your employer?
-Probably not, but the point I am trying to make is that by alleviating stress, you can improve your productivity by being a happier employee which in return could lead into you collecting a nice payday.
+Does this mean that you should demand higher pay from your employer?
+Probably not, but the point I am trying to make is that by alleviating stress, you can improve your productivity by being a happier employee which in return could lead to you collecting a nice payday.
 After all, the average American is at work for a third of their day so why not make the best of it!